theearthman81/es2015-mixin/README.md

-# A Mixin utility to be used with es6 Classes
+# Mixins for es6 Classes

 ## Installation